License Fee Schedule

 - Attorneys who have not active in Idaho or actively engaged in the practice of law in another state for 10 years or more will have to apply for admission.

-If you are interested in transfer to active status or would like to discuss the effects of transferring to inactive status, please contact Annette Strauser in the Licensing Department at (208) 334-4500.
+If you are interested in transfer to active status or would like to discuss the effects of transferring to inactive or senior status, please contact Annette Strauser in the Licensing Department at (208) 334-4500.